jywu20/Notes/Computer Science/Circuit/HDL.md

 it is not allowed for a function to return an object of which we only know an abstract class.

-There is another way to synthesize object-oriented programming to RTL.
+There is another way to convert object-oriented programming to RTL.
 A RTL module is literally a set of registers plus a set of event listeners, so it may have multiple functionalities and therefore qualifies as a hardware implementation of *object* in object-oriented programming.
 The method being called can be encoded as a signal passed into the module.
-Actually, if we allow `static` variables in functions in HLS, the same thing can also be done in HLS:
+Alternatively, if we allow `static` variables in functions in HLS, the same thing can also be done in HLS C:
 ```C
 void do_something(int code_of_what_to_be_done, int input1, int input2, int *output) {
     static int status;